Peppertop/Elvie-2/Elvie_069/README.md

 ------------
 * 069_panel_1.ora     - The original MyPaint image used for the T-shirts.
 * 069_panel_1.png     - A PNG image, exported from the ORA file using The GIMP.
-* Elvie_069.svg       - The Inkscape SVG file that combines the t-shirt image with and vector images text to create the comic.
+* Elvie_069.svg       - The Inkscape SVG file that combines the t-shirt images, vector images and text to create the comic.
 * Elvie_069_en-GB.jpg - A PNG export of the final Inkscape file, converted to JPEG format for use on our website (British English).
 Note that this image is double the resolution of our usual jpegs to allow for zooming to get a clearer view of the text.